facil-io/cstl/fio-stl.md

 Requires BOTH addresses to be aligned on native memory boundary addresses for a "word" (i.e., 8 bytes on 64 bit machines).
 This implementation should also work (though probably slower) on CPUs that do not require memory alignment.

 This implementation is probably significantly **slower** than the one included with your compiler's C library, especially for larger memory blocks.

-On my computer, the difference is significant with byte lengths over 65Kb (probably due to CPU caching limits).
-For smaller buffer sizes, the assumption of a memory aligned address usually minimizes some overhead and allows for competitive performance.
+On my Intel machine the difference is immediate (this implementation is slower than the compiler's optimized implementation).
+On my ARM computer, the difference is significant with byte lengths over 65Kb (probably due to CPU caching limits).
+For smaller buffer sizes, the assumption of a memory aligned address actually minimizes some overhead and allows for competitive performance.

 #### `fio_memcpy_aligned`